keldefrawy/keldefrawy.github.io/_rd_articles/darpa-temporary-laboratory.md

 published: true
 dek: An empowered program manager can assemble an extraordinary network around a hard objective; the harder design problem is who catches the shared state when the program clock expires.
 date: 2026-07-24
-updated: 2026-07-24
+updated: 2026-07-25
-version: "0.2"
+version: "0.3"
-version_sequence: 2
+version_sequence: 3
-revision_summary: Cross-series review clarified the program-level unit and required an external continuity owner to be named before completion.
+revision_summary: Added a typed continuity disposition, staged inheritance protocol, common-mode preservation test, and explicit falsifiers for the temporary-laboratory thesis.
-reading_time: 14
+reading_time: 20
 central_claim: DARPA’s finite, milestone-driven programs are powerful temporary laboratories, but their success creates a preservation problem that the performer, sponsor, and transition customer may each rationally leave to someone else.
 claim_status: Provisional synthesis of agency records and bounded performer experience
 hero_image: /assets/images/rd-ratchet/articles/article-06-darpa-temporary-laboratory.webp